Visa policy of Canada: Temporary resident visa

 Citizens of the majority of countries need a temporary resident visa to enter Canada.
 They need to apply either online, or on paper at one of the Visa Application Centres (VACs).

 Canada has introduced a program known as CAN+ for visitors of some countries who have been to Canada in the last 10 years or who possess a valid U.S. visa.
 When applying through CAN+, the applicant only needs to submit his or her proof of travel to U.S. or Canada and can submit fewer proof of financial support.
 The program is only available at certain visa offices or for nationals of certain countries.

+Parent and grandparent super visa

-Parents and grandparents of Canadian citizens or permanent residents can apply for the parent and grandparent super visa which allows them to stay for up to two years in Canada without renewing their status.
+Parents and grandparents of Canadian citizens or permanent residents can apply for the parent and grandparent super visa which allows them to stay for up to five years in Canada without renewing their status.
 Citizens of a visa-exempt country and U.S. permanent residents may also apply and receive the same benefit, but will not be given a visa label in their passport.
 Instead, they must also apply for an eTA after their application is approved in order to travel to Canada.